GalvinVoltag/The-Timestopper/Release/README.md

 # THE TIMESTOPPER
-A simple mod to bring your jojo fantasies into ULTRAKILL!
+A mod to bring your jojo fantasies into ULTRAKILL!
 -------
 ### You can do shit like this:
 ![image](https://github.com/user-attachments/assets/912e29b0-0aaa-4d5c-9c75-2fb54d20edb7)